CollectorOfJack/CollectorOfJack.github.io/_posts/2022-03-18-Uncle-Nearest-Master-Blend-Edition.md

   - image_path: 57/UncleNearestMasterBlend-4.jpg
     image-caption: Uncle Nearest Master Blend Edition available only at the distillery
     image-copyright: CollectorOfJack.com
-categories: [ Uncle Nearest, Tennessee, Other ]
+categories: [ Uncle Nearest, Tennessee, Other, Nearest Green ]
 ---
 In a previous post I covered the [Uncle Nearest 1820](https://collectorofjack.com/UncleNearest1820).
 On previous trips to Lynchburg Tennessee I had  tried to stop at the Uncle Nearest Distillery in Shelbyville, but the first time I stopped they were still under construction.
 The second time I stopped was their opening weekend, but it was still closed for a Green family event.
 Finally on March 4th of 2022 I was able to make a quick stop into the distillery.